This is Kandace Graves's avatar and link to their profile

 5 years of experience

-This is Darryl Brown Jr's avatar and link to their profile
+This is Arielle Karoub's avatar and link to their profile

 Offering therapy in NC

-I am licensed in North Carolina with 9 years of professional experience.
-I have experience in helping clients with stress and anxiety, relationship issues, parenting issues, & depression.
+I am licensed in North Carolina with 12 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, & depression.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
-Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!
+It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
+I am here to support & empower you in that journey.

 How to find counseling in Jamestown